pbsudharsan/polus-plugins-dl/polus-cellpose-inference-plugin/README.md

 To run this pulled container locally
 `docker run - -v {inpDir}:/opt/executables/input -v {outDir}:/opt/executables/output labshare/polus-cellpose-inference-plugin:{version} --inpDir /opt/executables/input --outDir /opt/executables/output`

-By default the model will use  cyto as pretrained model.
+By default, the model will use cyto as pretrained model.

 To use gpu add argument `--gpus {device no}`